Icinga/icinga-powershell-framework/doc/31-Changelog.md

 * [#137](https://github.com/Icinga/icinga-powershell-framework/issues/137) Adds Cmdlet to compare a DateTime object with the current DateTime and return the offset as Integer in seconds
 * [#139](https://github.com/Icinga/icinga-powershell-framework/pull/139) Add Cmdlet `Start-IcingaShellAsUser` to open an Icinga Shell as different user for testing
 * [#141](https://github.com/Icinga/icinga-powershell-framework/pull/141) Adds Cmdlet `Convert-IcingaPluginThresholds` as generic approach to convert Icinga Thresholds with units to the lowest unit of this type.
+* [#134](https://github.com/Icinga/icinga-powershell-framework/pull/134) Adds Cmdlet `Test-IcingaWindowsInformation` to check if a WMI class exist and if we can fetch data from it.
+In addition we add support for binary value comparison with the new Cmdlet `Test-IcingaBinaryOperator`

 ### Bugfixes